bobbyray1005/Splash-Task/README.md

    ```sh
    npm run server
    ```
-5. Start the frontend (from the app directory):
+5. In the second console, start the frontend (from the app directory):
    ```sh
    npm run start
    ```